 | Speed | Slow | Fast | Fast |

-Knowing which species you’re dealing with helps you target your treatment.
-For example, German roaches need kitchen-focused treatment, while oriental roaches require basement and drain treatments.
-Check out our guide on bugs that look like roaches if you’re unsure what you’re dealing with.
+Knowing the species helps you pick the right treatment.
+German roaches need kitchen-focused work, while oriental roaches need basement and drain treatments.
+See our guide on bugs that look like roaches if you’re not sure.

 Get Professional Help Today

-Oriental cockroaches are persistent pests, but they can be controlled with the right approach.
-Focus on moisture control, seal entry points, and use appropriate treatment products.
-If DIY methods aren’t working or you want faster results, professional roach control can make a big difference.
+Oriental cockroaches are tough pests, but you can control them.
+Focus on moisture, seal entry points, and use the right products.
+If DIY methods aren’t working or you want faster results, professional roach control makes a big difference.

-Have questions about oriental cockroaches or need help with an infestation?
-Call us at 703-683-2000 or email info@bettertermite.com for a free consultation.
-With over 1,000 five-star reviews and 57 years of experience, we know how to get rid of oriental cockroaches and keep them from coming back.
+Call Better Termite & Pest Control at 703-683-2000 or email info@bettertermite.com.
+With over 1,100 five-star reviews and 57 years of experience, we know how to get rid of oriental cockroaches for good.